Irrelon/ForerunnerDB/readme.md

 * [Persistent Storage (*Browser & Node.js*)](#data-persistence-save-and-load-between-pages) - Save your data and load it back at a later time, great for multi-page apps.
 * [Compression & Encryption](#data-compression-and-encryption) - Support for compressing and encrypting your persisted data.
 * [Built-In REST Server (*Node.js*)](#forerunnerdb-built-in-json-rest-api-server) - Optional REST server with powerful access control, remote procedures, access collections, views etc via REST interface.
 Rapid prototyping is made very easy with ForerunnerDB server-side.
+* [AngularJS and Ionic Support](#angularjs-and-ionic-support) - Optional AngularJS module provides ForerunnerDB as an angular service.

 ## What is ForerunnerDB
 ForerunnerDB is a NoSQL JavaScript JSON database with a query language based on